danielbodnar/awesome-stars/BY-LANG.md

 - [jaredpalmer/razzle](https://github.com/jaredpalmer/razzle) - ✨ Create server-rendered universal JavaScript applications with no configuration
 - [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
 This challenge may take more than 100 days,  please just follow your own pace.
 - [typescript-cheatsheets/react](https://github.com/typescript-cheatsheets/react) - Cheatsheets for experienced React developers getting started with TypeScript
-- [microlinkhq/browserless](https://github.com/microlinkhq/browserless) - browserless is an efficient way to interact with a headless browser built in top of Puppeteer.
+- [microlinkhq/browserless](https://github.com/microlinkhq/browserless) - browserless is an efficient way to interact with a headless browser built on top of puppeteer.
 - [asyncapi/nodejs-template](https://github.com/asyncapi/nodejs-template) - This template generates a server using your AsyncAPI document.
 It supports multiple different protocols, like Kafka or MQTT.
 It is designed in the way that generated code is a library and with it's A
 - [shelljs/shx](https://github.com/shelljs/shx) - Portable Shell Commands for Node
 - [faressoft/terminalizer](https://github.com/faressoft/terminalizer) - 🦄 Record your terminal and generate animated gif images or share a web player